 MV Giamani Overview

 MV Giamani finds a wonderful balance between boat size, passenger numbers, and itineraries.
 She is 24 metres long, which is about average for such vessels, and was purpose-built in 1998.
 But with just ten passengers on board for any cruise, each trip is guaranteed to be sociable and offer space and comfort for those who want to enjoy a diving holiday at Thailand’s best diving sites.
 The Thai crew and foreign dive team are all extremely experienced in taking customers diving in the Andaman Sea.
 The schedule has been tailored to suit popular demand and offer the best diving trips without repetition.
-Alternating between Hin Daeng & Hin Muang (southern cruise) and Similan Islands & Richelieu Rock (northern cruise) plus a few longer excursions to Burma (Myanmar) ensures that there is more variety than most other liveaboard trips in Thailand.
+Alternating between Hin Daeng & Hin Muang (southern cruise) and Similan Islands & Richelieu Rock (northern cruise).
+And you can join both, back to back.
 During the low season, the boat sails around the southern sites, as well as Racha / Raya Islands near Phuket.

 Giamani has recently undergone two renovations.
 In 2013, four deluxe cabins, all with air-conditioning and en suite bathrooms were created for the main deck.
 They have a double bed and an additional single bunk, enabling guests to choose to sleep together or apart.
 Mini fridges, and doors opening out to wonderful sea views add to the luxurious feel.
 In addition, the upper deck now just has one master cabin, which is the pride of the ship.
 Great views and convenient location add to the luxuries such as en suite, sofa, mini fridge and air conditioning.